In this article:

 How Credit Scores and Credit-Based Insurance Scores Differ

-What Else Impacts Your Homeowners Insurance Premiums?
+What Affects Homeowners Insurance Premiums?

 - The home's age, renovations and materials: The structure itself is also important, as an old home that could use a new roof may pose a higher risk to insurers than a newly built or remodeled home.
 Similarly, the building material and construction methods can impact premiums as these factors affect the home's vulnerability to fire or other covered hazards.